ASAP Specialized Track

 - To send an official TOEFL or IELTS test score, please select the institution code B166.

 - DCE English Placement Test may be required for students who provide only their CET scores.
-The minimum placement level is Advanced.
+The minimum placement level is Advanced; otherwise, students will be advised to take additional ESL courses in the initial quarter or add one more quarter.

-UCI DCE reserves the right to deny acceptance to ASAP.
-Applicants who are not accepted into ASAP by UCI DCE will be notified in writing.
+- UC Irvine DCE reserves the right to deny acceptance to ASAP.
+Applicants who are not accepted into ASAP by UC Irvine DCE will be notified in writing.

 Please visit our Tuition and Fees page to view a list of associated costs